 If you always make sure that your estate plan is up-to-date, you can go forward with the knowledge that your family members will be provided for in the optimal manner after you are gone.
 On the other hand, when you know that changes should be made and you drag your feet, if the unthinkable takes place, people that you love may pay a heavy price.

 Attend a Free Workshop

 We do everything possible to provide educational opportunities for people in the communities that we serve.
 There is a great deal of information on this website, and our attorneys also hold

 informative workshops on an ongoing basis.
 There are a number of dates coming up in the near future, and you can learn a lot if you sit in on the session that fits into your schedule.

 To obtain details and registration information, visit our seminar page and click on the link below the date that is right for you.

 If you have not updated your estate plan for years or even decades, it is probably outdated in one way or another.
 You should definitely come into the office and have a discussion with one of our attorneys.
 We will gain an understanding of your current situation, examine the existing documents, and make the appropriate recommendations.

 Of course, if you have never put an estate plan in place, action is definitely required, and our doors are wide open.
-To schedule a consultation, call us at 518-389-6020 .
-There is also a contact form on this website that you can use to send us a message if you would prefer to reach out electronically.
+To schedule a consultation there is a contact form on this website that you can use to send us a message if you would prefer to reach out electronically.